The following manuscripts have been published or are currently in press. Listings are in chronological order, unless otherwise noted.

 Longitudinal associations of military-related factors on self-reported sleep among U.S. service members | Sleep | 2021 Dec 10;44(12):zsab168 |

-Cooper AD, Kolaja CA, Markwald RR, Jacobson IG, Chinoy ED This study examined military factors in relation to the development and reoccurrence of short sleep duration (≤5 hours or 6 hours) and insomnia symptoms (i.e., trouble falling asleep or staying asleep in the past month)over a 3-15 year follow-up period.
+Cooper AD, Kolaja CA, Markwald RR, Jacobson IG, Chinoy ED This study examined military factors in relation to the development and reoccurrence of short sleep duration (less than 5 hours or 6 hours) and insomnia symptoms (i.e., trouble falling asleep or staying asleep in the past month) over a 3-15 year follow-up period.
 Military factors consistently associated with an increased risk for development and/or reoccurrence of short sleep duration and insomnia symptoms included active duty service, Army or Marine Corps service, combat deployment, and longer than average deployment lengths.
 Officers and noncombat deployers had decreased risk for either poor sleep characteristic.
-Length of service and separation from the military were complex factors; each lowered risk for ≤5 hours sleep but increased risk for insomnia symptoms.
+Length of service and separation from the military were complex factors; each lowered risk for less than 5 hours of sleep but increased the risk for insomnia symptoms.
 Findings suggest that efforts to improve sleep prioritization and implement interventions targeting at-risk military populations, behaviors, and other significant factors are warranted. |

 ||